CisecoPlc/BetaFirmware/Readme.txt

 awk 'BEGIN {RS="\n";ORS="\r\n"} {print $0}' llapThermistor-V0.56-24MHz.bin > llapThermistor-V0.56-24MHz-ok.bin
 before uploading - otherwise you will get errors when uploading.

+PLEASE READ THE RELEASE NOTES TO UNDERSTAND THE CHANGES AND DETERMINE IF THIS BETA FIRMWARE IS SUITABLE

 Release notes can be found at the OpenMicros site http://openmicros.org/index.php/articles/84-xrf-basics/224-firmware-release-notes